-A wide range of assessment practices should be used to assess the achievement of different learning objectives for whole-person development, which include the ability to master knowledge/concepts, understand and interpret values and viewpoints, and make use of different historical sources.
+A range of assessment practices should be used to assess the achievement of different learning objectives for whole-person development.
+These include the ability to master knowledge/concepts, understand and interpret values and viewpoints, and make use of different historical sources.
 The weighting given to different areas in assessment should be discussed and agreed among teachers.
-The assessment purposes and criteria should also be discussed and agreed, and then made known to students so that they can have a full understanding of what is expected of them.
+The assessment purposes and criteria should also be made known to students so that they have a full understanding of what is expected of them.